 6. Lunacy (2005) | Dir.
 Jan Švankmajer

-The film also showcases an idealized atmosphere for the mental institution and depicts how certain kind of mental illness could be cured by better communication.
-Both the characters awaken for a better future in the care of attentive Dr Swinford (Howard De Silva).
+The film also showcases an idealized atmosphere for the mental institution and depicts how certain kinds of mental illnesses could be cured by better communication.
+Both the characters awaken for a better future in the care of attentive Dr. Swinford (Howard De Silva).
 The film’s most unforgettable, the tender scene happens when Lisa goes to an art museum for a field trip.
 Watch out for the painful action when Lisa sees the statue of a mother embracing her infant.

 4. Shutter Island (2010) | Martin Scorsese

 Martin Scorsese’s psychological thriller (based on Dennis Lehane’s novel) opens with the arrival of US Marshal Teddy Daniels (Di Caprio) to the dark isle, where the infamous criminally insane patients are confined to Ashecliffe hospital.
 Teddy is there to investigate a disappearance and gradually learns that the missing element is far more elusive than he thought it to be.

 Related to Mental Asylum Movies: Bringing Out The Dead (1999)

 The narrative is considered to be flawed due to its erratic tone that veers between a hard-boiled mystery and Gothic horror.
 But, the film scores full marks in creating a dense, atmospheric visual signature and in the performances by the brilliant ensemble.
 There’s a superfluous nature in the way, the film brings home its psychoanalysis, although the burgeoning mental breakdown of Daniels in the delimited environment gives enough cinematic pleasures.